Kong/docs.konghq.com/app/_src/gateway/index.md

 ### Kong Admin API

-[Kong Admin API](/gateway/{{page.kong_version}}/admin-api) provides a RESTful interface for administration and configuration of Services, Routes, Plugins, and Consumers.
+[Kong Admin API](/gateway/{{page.kong_version}}/admin-api) provides a RESTful interface for administration and configuration of Gateway entities such as services, routes, plugins, consumers, and more.
 All of the tasks you can perform against the Gateway can be automated using the Kong Admin API.

 ### Kong Manager
 {:.badge .free}